vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1-hid-ethereum.md

 toc: true
 layout: doc
 ---
 ## Introduction

-In this section, we will guide you through the creation of an application.
-This application will create a transaction that will be signed with the Ledger Nano before sending it to the blockchain.
+In this section, you will be guided through the creation of an application.
+This application creates a transaction signed with the Ledger Nano before sending it to the blockchain.
 The purpose of the application is to transfer ethers from your ethereum account on your Ledger to another account.

+This implementation is a vanilla javascript web application, that uses the HID protocol from a [Ledger package](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webhid) to communicate with the Nano.

 ## Prerequisites

-Before startint, make sure you have gone through the [prerequisites](../prerequisites).
+Before starting, make sure you have gone through the [prerequisites](../prerequisites).

-### Send Ether token to your Ledger Nano ethereum account
+## Get some Ether tokens
-To send some ethers on the Ropsten network, go to one of the ropsten faucet websites:
+To get some ethers on your Ledger Nano ethereum account from the Ropsten network, go to one of the Ropsten Faucet websites:
 - [Ropsten Ethereum Faucet](https://faucet.ropsten.be/), or
 - [Dimensions Network](https://faucet.dimensions.network/)

 The Ropsten network is not visible on Ledger Live, you can then check the transaction passed on [ropsten.etherscan.io](https://ropsten.etherscan.io/).

-#### Ropsten Ethereum Network
+### Ropsten Ethereum Network
 Go to the [Ropsten Ethereum Faucet](https://faucet.ropsten.be/) website put your Wallet Public Key on the input and click on "Send me test Ether"

 {: .center}